alarm-redist/redist/task_tracker.md

 # ----- ACTIVE TASKS -----

+**Change diagnostics.R to be better**
+Make the display for the new algorithm types better, also figure out a better way to calculate Rhats.
+For the ones that are by district it should compute for all districts and display the maximum.
+It also needs to have some way to store these results maybe .

+**Change redist_plans storage scheme**
+Right now I lump everything into diagnostics but there is probably a smarter way to do this.
+There should be another things called like internal diagnostics or something that only contains things saved during diagnostic mode.

+**Consolidate Redist gsmc R files and c++ code**
+Right now the redist_gsmc and redist_gsmc with merge split are in seperate c++ and R files but this seems unneccesary.
+It should be possible to combine them and just add a flag for whether or not merge split steps need to be run.

-**Shrink Incremental Weight Mat Size**
-For the MH step the weights don't actually change so we don't need to store the output for every step, just every smc step.
+**Shrink Incremental Weight Mat Size and other related variables** For the MH step the weights don't actually change so we don't need to store the output for every step, just every smc step.
+That means we also don't need to track the effective sample size.

-**Create MH Ratio Calculator**
-Create a function (along with helpers as needed) that computes the MH ratio for valid new proposed plans.
-- NOTE: Not sure if there needs to be an extra term in the raito for probability of picking that region to split, don't think so but still

-**Create Full Pass through**
-In the `smc_and_mcmc.cpp` file make a function analagous to `optimal_gsmc_plans` that runs it for the whole thing.
-For now just stick with doing MCMC moves with a set frequency with the amount set to 1/acceptance rate.
-Need to think about what kind of diagnostics to keep.
-Right now I think it should just be the number of attempts made and how many were successful along with storing the plans and weights at the end
+**Remove unneccesary variables when not in diagnostics** In order to save memory make it so that some things like the log incremental weights matrix are not created or are not big when its not diagnostic mode.
+This will be really important for saving memory.

+Also need to decide if things like the original ancestors matrix should be created when its not diagnostic mode.
+Probably not but we will see.

 **Create Function for Diagnostics**
 Since both the smc and smc with merge split share some diagnostics its probably better to write a function to create the vectors shared between them to avoid duplicate code.